Hanson (band): Other projects and appearances

-On April 25, 2011, Hanson sang their hit "MMMBop" on the US version of Dancing with the Stars.
+On April 25, 2011, Hanson sang their hit "MMMBop" on the American version of Dancing with the Stars.
 The band also makes a cameo in Katy Perry's music video for her song "Last Friday Night (T.G.I.F.)".

+In 2012, Hanson were mentioned in an episode of The Mentalist titled Ruby Slippers, as Grace Van Pelt admits her room was full of their posters when she was a teenager.

 In May 2013, they launched their own beer: Mmmhops.
 The Hanson brothers partnered with craft beer company Mustang Brewing to create the drink as their way of raising a toast to their 21st anniversary.
-Hanson shared the first taste of the beer with those attending the premiere of The Hangover Part 3.
+Hanson shared the first taste of the beer with those attending the premiere of The Hangover Part III.

-Hanson appeared as dining room guests in the 15th episode of Hell's Kitchen Season 13.
+Hanson appeared as dining room guests in the 15th episode of Hell's Kitchen season 13.

-In 2015, Hanson appeared on Blues Traveler's album Blow Up the Moon, co writing the song "Top of the World".
+In 2015, Hanson appeared on Blues Traveler's album Blow Up the Moon, co-writing the song "Top of the World".
 In June 2015, they appeared on Owl City's fifth studio album, Mobile Orchestra, in the song "Unbelievable" as his third single for the album.

 In July 2016, the group performed on ABC's Greatest Hits.

 In 2016, the band performed the song "Him or Me", a cover of the song by Paul Revere & the Raiders, on Bun E. Carlos' solo album called "Greetings From Bunezuela!"

 On May 29, 2017 (Memorial Day), Hanson performed live on ABC's Good Morning America to commemorate their 25th year together and promote their new song.

 In 2019, the band made a cameo appearance in Australian soap opera Neighbours.

 In 2021, Hanson competed in season five of The Masked Singer as the "Russian Dolls", being the first band to compete on the series.
 The character performed in two costumes during the first and fifth performances and performed in three costumes for the second and third performances.
 Performances that utilized four costumes had one of them being used as a prop.
 When unmasked by Nick Cannon and the Men in Black on Week 9 of the fifth season, Taylor, Isaac, and Zac Hanson were underneath the main Russian Doll costume.
+Their elimination in May 2021 coincided with the release of "Annalie", the first single from their 2021 seven-single album Against the World.

 Philanthropy

 In July 2006, the band recorded with a school choir in Soweto, South Africa to create "Great Divide", which was released in the UK and U.S. through iTunes in December 2006.
-All proceeds from the song were directed towards research and prevention of AIDS in Africa.
+All proceeds from the song were directed toward research and prevention of AIDS in Africa.

 On September 10, 2007, Hanson began "The Walk Tour" in Nashville.
 During the tour, Hanson continued their work against poverty and AIDS in Africa, partnering with an American company, TOMS Shoes.
 As part of TOMS' "Shoe Drop", for every pair of shoes sold, the company donated another pair for a child in Africa.

-The Walk tour was suspended after Isaac underwent lifesaving surgery for a pulmonary embolism.
-Doctors treated his condition by relieving blood flow restrictions caused by excess chest muscle and scar tissue from the repetitive motions of guitar playing.
-The tour resumed with Midwest and East Coast dates March through May 2008.